infracost/docs/docs/faq.md

 }
 ```

-## Can I run my own pricing API?
+## Can I run my own Cloud Pricing API?

 Yes!
-The [pricing API repo](https://github.com/infracost/cloud-pricing-api) has instructions on how it can be run.
+The [Cloud Pricing API repo](https://github.com/infracost/cloud-pricing-api) has instructions on how it can be run.
 Set the `INFRACOST_PRICING_API_ENDPOINT` environment variable to point `infracost` to it.